 As a result, the risk of getting a gamey or bland steak tartare is pretty high—so instead of taking the chance next time you’ve got a craving for steak tartare, why not check out some of our favourite versions in Hong Kong?

 As befitting its bovine theme, Beefbar has gone all out on its steak tartare menu, which comprises not one, but seven different variations of the dish.
 Purists can go with the OG “bistro-style” tartare ($280), but we’d recommend the more unconventional milk-fed veal filet, tarragon, and praline tartare ($280) if you like aniseed or even the tuna, veal, oyster, and caviar tartare ($490) for a taste of luxury.

 For uber-special occasions, you can even request the hand-cut tartare, which involves a member of staff whipping up a huge 200-gramme portion of steak tartare on a tableside trolley to your exact preference from premium cuts of American black Angus filet ($780), Australian Wagyu filet ($820), and Korean filet ($1,280).

 Beefbar, 2/F, Club Lusitano, 16 Ice House Street, Central | (+852) 2110 8853

-For a classic take on steak tartare, drop by this convivial French wine bar and restaurant in Tsim Sha Tsui.
-The tartare à la Montmartre ($188) is a simple, well-seasoned rendition made with beef tenderloin (hand-cut for better texture, naturally), onions, Dijon mustard, parsley, and Worcestershire sauce, topped with a sunshine-yellow egg yolk, and served alongside crispy French fries.
+For a classic take, drop by this convivial French wine bar and restaurant in Tsim Sha Tsui.
+Its tartare à la Montmartre ($198) is a simple, well-seasoned rendition made with beef tenderloin (hand-cut for better texture, naturally), onions, Dijon mustard, parsley, and Worcestershire sauce, topped with a sunshine-yellow egg yolk, and served alongside crispy French fries.
 There are no frills here, just casual and comforting bistro-style fare.